-The Company holds a 100% interest in the 74.7 square kilometre Gold Springs gold project located in western Utah and eastern Nevada.
-The Company has completed rock chip sampling, preliminary mapping, soil sampling, stream sediment sampling, and a property-wide LIDAR, aero-magnetic and ZTEM geophysical survey.
-The geological work identified 26 surface targets within the project area, all of them include outcropping gold mineralization.
+The Company holds a 100% interest in the 75 square kilometre Gold Springs gold project located on the Nevada-Utah border.
+In addition to drilling, the Company has completed rock chip sampling, preliminary mapping, soil sampling, stream sediment sampling, and a property-wide LIDAR, aero-magnetic and ZTEM geophysical surveys.
+The ZTEM geophysical survey identified three structural trends, namely, Jumbo, Grey Eagle and Thor, and the geological work identified 26 surface targets with outcropping gold mineralization, with a majority of them included in these 3 structural trends.

-As of the effective date of this MD&A, the Company has completed 196 drill holes at Gold Springs, including 14 reverse circulation (RC) drill holes in the 2015 drill program, for a total of 28,443 metres to date.
-Most of the drilling has been focused on the Jumbo and Grey Eagle Zones.
-These two targets represent only two of the twenty-six outcropping targets identified so far in the 74.7 sq. km.
-Gold Springs District.
+As of the effective date of this MD&A, the Company has completed 239 drill holes at Gold Springs for a total of 35,490 meters.
+The Company has completed resource estimates on 2 (Jumbo and Grey Eagle targets) of the 26 outcropping targets based on the the assay information from drill holes completed through 2014.

-The gold-silver mineralization, at both the Jumbo and Grey Eagle Zones, remains open to expansion laterally and to depth as the drilling has typically only penetrated the top 150 metres vertically below the surface at Jumbo (maximum drilled depth of 280 metres) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).
-The ZTEM geophysical survey, completed in 2011, indicates that the gold-silver bearing geological and geophysical settings that have been drilled at Jumbo may continue for approximately 8 kilometres along strike, much of which remains untested.
+The gold-silver mineralization, at both the Jumbo and Grey Eagle targets, remains open to expansion laterally and to depth and the drilling has typically only penetrated the top 150 metres vertically below the surface at Jumbo (maximum drilled depth of 280 metres) and 130 metres below the surface at Grey Eagle (maximum drilled depth of 262 metres).
+The ZTEM geophysical survey, completed in 2011, indicates that the gold-silver bearing geological and geophysical settings that have been drilled at Jumbo may continue for approximately 5.5 kilometres along strike (the "Jumbo Trend"), which remains largely untested.